-The Work Group for Community Health and Development at the University of Kansas is part of a prestigious group of research entities that has been awarded a $23 million grant to study community efforts to prevent childhood obesity.
+The Center for Community Health and Development at the University of Kansas is part of a prestigious group of research entities that was awarded a $23 million grant to study community efforts to prevent childhood obesity.

-The National Heart, Lung, and Blood Institute (NHLBI/NIH) has awarded a five-year (2010 - 2015) grant to Battelle Memorial Institute, Columbus, Ohio—with sub-awards to scientific partners at the University of California-Berkley, University of South Carolina and KU—to examine what community interventions lead to improvements in childhood obesity.
+The National Heart, Lung, and Blood Institute (NHLBI/NIH) awarded a five-year (2010 - 2015) grant to Battelle Memorial Institute, Columbus, Ohio—with sub-awards to scientific partners at the University of California-Berkley, University of South Carolina and KU—to examine what community interventions lead to improvements in childhood obesity.
 The research will draw on a national sample of approximately 300 communities and 30,000 children.
-The KU Work Group team will lead the community measurement core, developing and assuring quality measures of what communities are doing to prevent childhood obesity.
+The KU Center team leads the community measurement core, developing and assuring quality measures of what communities are doing to prevent childhood obesity.

 Rates of childhood obesity are increasing dramatically in the United States.
 In response, many different federal agencies and private foundations are investing in community efforts to prevent childhood obesity.

-But according to Stephen Fawcett, director of the KU Work Group and the Kansas Health Foundation Professor of Applied Behavioral Science, little is known about what community programs and policies are being implemented and their effects.
+But according to Stephen Fawcett, senior advisor of the KU Center for Community Health and Development and the Kansas Health Foundation Professor of Applied Behavioral Science, little is known about what community programs and policies are being implemented and their effects.
 “This unprecedented study will help us better understand what works in community efforts to prevent childhood obesity, and under what conditions they work” he said.
 “It will yield the largest data base of practice- and evidence-based community programs and policies for preventing childhood obesity.”

-The KU Work Group’s innovative approaches to measuring community programs and policies, and analyzing their impacts on population-health improvement, will be featured in the study.
+The KU Center's innovative approaches to measuring community programs and policies, and analyzing their impacts on population-health improvement, will be featured in the study.
 The community measurement core will assure systematic measurement of community efforts to prevent childhood obesity.
-The KU team will help conduct analyses of possible associations between community programs and policiesm, behvaior changes and Body Mass Index (BMI) of children.
+The KU team will help conduct analyses of possible associations between community programs and policies, behavior changes and Body Mass Index (BMI) of children.

 Primary goals of the study are to: